 The NC Housing Finance Agency understands that facing a foreclosure can be a stressful and difficult time for many North Carolinians.
 Following are some tips & resources to assist you in the meantime as well as recommendations on how to avoid falling prey to foreclosure preventionn scams.

-- Continue to reach out to your loan servicer to explore available options.
-They may be able to offer immediate resolution such as loan modification, payment deferral, partial claim or other options to cure the default.
+- If you are unsure of how to get started, contact your loan servicer, which is the company or bank that you make your mortgage payments, to explore available options.
+They may be able to offer immediate help such as loan modification, payment deferral, partial claim or other options to cure the default.

 - Return calls from your loan servicer’s customer service or loss mitigation departments and provide them with any necessary correspondence pertaining to your loan.

 - Provide all documents requested by your loan servicer for assistance consideration and follow up to confirm receipt.

 - If you requested assistance from your servicer in the past and were denied, reach out to your servicer again for reconsideration.
 If your situation has changed or your hardship has continued, they may be able to review your loan again for available options and/or the options may have changed since you last applied for assistance.

 - If you requested assistance from your servicer and a response is still pending, reach out to your servicer for an update and continue to follow up until a decision has been made.